 The initiative follows a four-phase structure to move students from personal connection to real-world impact:

-- Weeks 1–2 (Human Connection): Building rapport through virtual icebreakers and “Asset Mapping” to identify community strengths.
+- Building rapport through virtual icebreakers and “Asset Mapping” to identify community strengths.

-- Weeks 3–4 (Needs Assessment): Identifying shared or divergent community needs via stakeholder interviews.
+- Identifying shared or divergent community needs via stakeholder interviews.

-- Weeks 5–10 (Joint Project Development): Collaborative action on unified projects like environmental campaigns or book drives.
+- Collaborative action on unified projects like environmental campaigns or book drives.

-- Weeks 11–12 (Showcase & Reflection): Final public webinars to present solutions to community members.
+- Final public webinars to present solutions to community members.

 2. Overcoming Key Obstacles